 #2 (IMSI unknown in HSS)

 The UE shall stop T3410 if still running and shall reset the tracking area updating attempt counter.
 The UE shall set the update status to U3 ROAMING NOT ALLOWED and shall delete any TMSI, LAI and ciphering key sequence number.
 The UE shall enter state EMM-REGISTERED.NORMAL-SERVICE.
 The new MM state is MM IDLE.
-The USIM shall be considered as invalid for non-EPS services until the UE is switched off, the UICC containing the USIM is removed.or the timer T3245 expires as described in clause 5.3.7a.
+The USIM shall be considered as invalid for non-EPS services until the UE is switched off, the UICC containing the USIM is removed or the timer T3245 expires as described in clause 5.3.7a.
 If the UE maintains a counter for "SIM/USIM considered invalid for non-GPRS services", then the UE shall set this counter to UE implementation-specific maximum value.

 If, due to emergency services fallback (see 3GPP TS 23.502 [59]), there is a request for CS fallback call pending (see clause 5.3.7), the UE shall attempt to select GERAN or UTRAN radio access technology and attempt emergency call setup.

+A UE operating in CS/PS mode 1 of operation with "IMS voice not available" shall disable the E-UTRA capability (see clause 4.5).

 #16 (MSC temporarily not reachable); or

 #17 (Network failure)